Bradley Wiggins: Jiffy-bag scandal

-UK Anti-Doping (UKAD), an independent body which is responsible for planning and implementing anti-doping programs in UK sport, began a 14-month investigation in 2016 into the contents of a Jiffy bag which was delivered to Team Sky at the 2011 Critérium du Dauphiné for Wiggin's use.
-In November 2017, it found that there was insufficient evidence to conclude that the jiffy bag had contained a banned substance.
+UK Anti-Doping (UKAD), an independent body which is responsible for planning and implementing anti-doping programs in UK sport, began a 14-month investigation in 2016 into the contents of a padded mailing bag which was delivered to Team Sky at the 2011 Critérium du Dauphiné for Wiggins's use.
+In November 2017, it found that there was insufficient evidence to conclude that the bag had contained a banned substance.
 UKAD reached its conclusion because of insufficient and lost medical records within British Cycling and Team Sky.

-The package was collected from British Cycling's office in Manchester by the British Cycling women's manager, Simon Cope, on the request of Shane Sutton – then the technical director for British Cycling.
+The package was collected from British Cycling's office in Manchester by the British Cycling women's manager, Simon Cope, on the request of Shane Sutton, then the technical director for British Cycling.
 Cope carried the package on a flight to Geneva, after which he drove to meet Richard Freeman, the British Cycling doctor who administered the drug to Wiggins.
 Cope denied knowing what was in the package.

 UKAD began its investigation in 2016 following a tip-off that the bag delivered to Wiggins contained the banned corticosteroid triamcinolone, which allows riders to lose weight while maintaining power.
-UKAD's investigation was hindered by Richard Freeman, the British Cycling doctor who administered the drug, being too ill to give evidence to the inquiry.
+UKAD's investigation was hindered by Freeman, who was too ill to give evidence to the inquiry.
 Freeman had also failed to upload medical records as required, and later reported that his laptop had been stolen while on holiday.
 He had since resigned from British Cycling.
-The head of Ukad, Nicole Sapstead, had testified to Parliament that there were no records of British Cycling purchasing Fluimucil in the UK.
+The head of UKAD, Nicole Sapstead, had testified to parliament that there were no records of British Cycling purchasing Fluimucil in the UK.
 She told the MPs that British Cycling had however purchased significant amounts of triamcinolone, a corticosteroid generally banned in sport, which Wiggins is known to have used in other cases under a TUE.